Best Reflective Gear for Running in the Dark

 The Brooks Run Visible 2.0 reflective line also has reflective shorts options for both men and women.
 While there are not as many reflective shorts designed for men on the market, many shorts have reflective features that can help you stay visible.

 Treeline writer Trey French’s guide to the Best Men’s Running Shorts includes shorts with reflective logos or small features.
-And while that isn’t enough alone to keep you safe, it doesn’t hurt to have small reflective elements on the shorts while wearing other reflective running gear.
+Treeline writer Stasia Stockwell recommends women’s running shorts that have reflective logos for road runners and trail runners who run to-and-from the trailhead.
+And while reflective logos isn’t enough alone to keep you safe, it doesn’t hurt to have small reflective elements on the shorts while wearing other reflective running gear.

 COMPARE PRICES OF THE BROOKS RUN VISIBLE 2-IN-1 SHORTS 2.0